linkserendipity/TFusion/README.md

   - rename training directory to 'train', rename probe directory to 'probe', renmae gallery directory to 'test'

 - GRID as Target Dataset
-  - follow dataset instruction, split the dataset to ten cross-validation sets
+  - follow dataset instruction, **split the dataset to ten cross-validation sets**
+  > how to split?
   - in each cross-validation set, rename training directory to 'train', rename probe directory to 'probe', renmae gallery directory to 'test'
   - you can also refer to 'TrackViz/data/grid' for more details about GRID cross validation.